xrgtn/split-cue/README.md

 * "-q L" option produces VBR files at quality level L (0-9). "-q" has precedence over "-b".

+With "oggenc" default quality level is 5, but "-b N" and "-q L" options are permitted and processed in the same way as for "lame".
+With "flac" the "-q" option is translated to --compression-level which is set to 6 by default, while "-b" is completely ignored.
+When .wav output is requested, both "-q" and "-b" are ignored.

+### Metadata tags

-Disc year, artist, album, genre, track number, title and performer data are put into ID3v1 tag or ID3v1+ID3v2.
+For .mp files disc year, artist, album, genre, track number, title and performer data are put into ID3v1 tag or ID3v1+ID3v2.
 The latter method is only used when separate track performer is specified in track info (typically on tribute, cover or Various Artists albums), and it uses --TPE2 tag to store album performer separately from track one.

+For .ogg and .flac files their respective standard tags are used.
+When there are separate track and disc performer, the latter is put into ALBUMARTIST tag.

+For .wav files no metadata tags are created.